 Tax revenues increased steadily from 2004 through 2022 as a result of reforms in tax legislation and improved management of tax administration.
-Two key tax laws were approved in 2013, the Agricultural Activities Income Tax and the extension of VAT to agricultural products at a rate of 5%, which were previously exempted from VAT.
+Two key tax laws were approved in 2013, the Agricultural Activities Income Tax and the extension of VAT to a gricultural products at a rate of 5%, which were previously exempted from VAT.
 In 2019, a new tax law was enacted implementing a modernized and simplified tax system.

-Tax revenues averaged 71.1% of total central government revenues for the 2018-2022 period.
+Tax revenues a veraged 71.3% of total central government revenues for the 2019-2023 period.
 However, the COVID-19 pandemic had a strong effect on the central government's tax revenue in 2020.
-In the five-month period ended May 31, 2023, tax revenues accounted for 77.3% of the total central government revenues, an increase of 1.5% compared to the same period in 2022.
+In 2023, tax revenues accounted for 72.5% of the total central government revenues, a decrease of 0.4% compared to the same period in 2022.

 Taxes on income, profits and capital gains.
-Revenues from personal, corporate, and agricultural income taxes represented 14.6% of total central government tax revenues in the five-month period ended May 5, 2023.
-Since the enactment of the new tax law in 2019, corporate income is taxed at a rate of 10.0% for commercial and industrial activity and services sectors, with no distinctions between agricultural and non-agricultural activities, but gross profits distributions are taxed at 8.0% for distributors and a 15.0% withholding tax applies on any payments to non-residents if such dividends are remitted abroad.
+Revenues from personal, corporate, and a gricultural income taxes represented 24.8% of total central government tax revenues in 2023.
+Since the enactment of the new tax law in 2019, corporate income is taxed at a rate of 10.0% for commercial and industrial activity and services sectors, with no distinctions between a gricultural and non-agricultural activities, but gross profits distributions are taxed at 8.0% for distributors and a 15.0% withholding tax applies on any payments to non-residents if such dividends are remitted abroad.